Proposed 1627 Spanish invasion of Ireland: Background

 However, Mary was secretly in a relationship with an Irishman named Dudley O'Gallagher, who had accompanied her to the Continent; she rejected the marriage.
-The Infanta wrote in April 1627: "It was proposed that I should bring about a marriage between the earl of Tyrone and the sister of the earl of Tyrconnell, so as to join them in closer friendship... this marriage has been treated of, but the sister of Tyrconnell has declared that she has no wish whatever to marry Tyrone."
 Mary anticipated conflict in response to her rejection of the marriage proposal, and so she wrote to the English secretary of state Edward Conway in an unsuccessful attempt to reconcile with English authorities.

-It has been suggested that this invasion was the first proposal of an Irish Republic.
-It was proposed that, if the invasion was successful, an Irish republic should be established rather than a new monarchy.
+Historians Seán Bonner and Tomás Ó Fiaich have suggested that this invasion was the first proposal of an Irish Republic.
+With the approval of Philip IV, it was proposed (possibly by Owen Roe) that, if the invasion was successful, an Irish republic should be established rather than a new monarchy.
 This was to avoid conflict between the earls over who had the right to the throne of Ireland.
 "The earls should be called Captains General of the said republic and... one could exercise his office on land and the other at sea".
 This proposal for an early Irish Republic is contained in a document dated 21 December 1626.

+Shane repeatedly petitioned Philip IV of Spain for assistance in a proposed Spanish invasion of Ireland.

 Shane was considered a threat to English supremacy in Ireland.
 A letter from the Lord Deputy of Ireland, Viscount Falkland, dated 27 April 1627, claimed that Shane would be sent to Ireland in July at the head of a Spanish army to have himself crowned King of Ulster by Philip IV.
 Shane would be appointed governor of Ireland on Spain's behalf, and would have the power to create new noble titles, to attract important allies and gain the cooperation of Irish Catholics.
 Falkland also claimed that a story was circulating among the Irish that Shane had already received a crown of gold, which he kept on his bedside table in Brussels.

 Despite an English expedition on Cádiz in 1625, the Anglo-Spanish conflict did not develop into full-scale war.
 Philip IV was never optimistic about the invasion's chances and was unwilling to support an independent Ireland whilst Spain was officially at peace with England.
 Plans for the invasion were abandoned.
 Philip IV wished "only to preserve what he has" rather than acquiring more territory in Ireland.
 Conry died in Madrid in 1629.
 The plan to bond the two Irish noble families was unsuccessful.
 Around 1629, Mary became pregnant and her relationship with O'Gallagher was exposed.
 The couple fled to Italy in disgrace.